-Eligibility, evaluation, selection and award criteria: see Appendix 5 of the Work Programme for specific eligibility and evaluation criteria applicable to FET Open.
+Eligibility, evaluation, selection and award criteria: see Appendix 5 of the work programme for specific eligibility and evaluation criteria applicable to FET Open.

-- Evaluation procedure: - proposals for STREPs have to be submitted in two stages: first a short, strictly anonymous, proposal of maximum five pages (excluding a title page) is submitted describing the key objectives and motivation for the proposed work; - short proposals may be submitted at any time from the opening of the call until the final closure date (currently 31/12/2010 see footnote 48).
+- Evaluation procedure: - proposals for STREPs have to be submitted in two stages: first a short, strictly anonymous, proposal of maximum five pages (excluding a title page) is submitted describing the key objectives and motivation for the proposed work; - short proposals may be submitted at any time from the opening of the call until the final closure date (currently 31/12/2010 see footnote49).
 They are evaluated anonymously as they come in with the help of remote evaluators; - if the short proposal is successful, the proposers are invited to submit a full proposal by a specified cut-off date.
-This cut-off date is determined by the submission date of the short proposal, as indicated in the table below; - full proposals are evaluated through a combination of remote evaluation and panels of experts that convene in Brussels; they are not evaluated anonymously. - proposals for CAs are submitted in one stage and are not evaluated anonymously.
+This cut-off date is determined by the submission date of the short proposal, as indicated in the table below; - full proposals are evaluated through a combination of remote evaluation and panels of experts that convene in Brussels; they are not evaluated anonymously.